piatoss3612/LibroLink/README.md

 1. **Lack of User Motivation**

    - **Problem**: Traditional book clubs often fail to motivate users to engage in reading activities or write reviews.
 Recently, users have increasingly preferred reading activities based on experiences through pop-up bookstores or SNS interactions, necessitating methods to encourage active interaction.
-   - **Solution**: Implementing a mission system and reading challenge system allows users to engage in reading activities and feel a sense of accomplishment.
-Completing missions or participating in challenges rewards users with points or tokens, thereby increasing their motivation.
+   - **Solution**: Implementing a reading challenge system that allows users to engage in reading activities and feel a sense of accomplishment.
+Users can participate in challenges, earn rewards, and customize their avatars, fostering a sense of community and competition.

 2. **Lack of Trust and Transparency**